Your Spouse Says You’re Bad In Bed, What Can You Do?

+Your spouse says you’re bad in bed.
 For the sake of this article, let’s assume your spouse is right.
 You are bad in bed.
 (We’ll analyze the expectations of your spouse another day.)

 Why are you bad?